CSR Goals for Senju Metal Industry Co., Ltd.

 1. Social Contributions

-• ・Contribute to the development of culture and education through interactions with local communities.
+• ・The Company is committed to contributing to the development of culture and education through involvement with local communities.

 2. Biodiversity